JohnCarlosReed/Documentation/development_ideas.md

 Educational Game Development
 ----------------
+- check reddit
+- get css working for the 6 arrows
 - check the free books on github for html5 and JS
-- create a repo and get going

 Git Stuff